You may have seen the sign, what is artisan bread, advertised at a local bakery, and now you are wondering just what it is.

 Many important discoveries have been made over the years quite by chance, but by an observant person.
 One such fascinating person was Wilhelm Röntgen who is credited with the discovery of x-ray, of vital importance for all involved in the diagnosis and treatment of bone and joint conditions.
 Chiropractors view them on a daily basis.

-Another less heady discovery was that artisan bread made with no yeast is rather heavy but gives us no heartburn, as do most purchased loaves, and to a lesser extent our own panera bread.
+Another less heady discovery was that artisan bread made with no yeast is rather heavy but gives us less heartburn, as most of the purchased loaves do, and to a lesser extent our own panera bread.
 I simply forgot to add the yeast.

 We now enjoy it happily for dinner, and with various soups that would normally give me great discomfort some hours later.